-Here is the way to start another script in shell script.
-The purposes is entire logic you can keep at one place, and it is easy for maintenance.
+Here is the way to start another script in a shell script.
+The purpose is entire logic can keep in one place, and it is easy to maintain.

 You May Also Like | UNIX: How to Use Sed and AWK Commands

-The project is to convert US dollar into Indian rupee (assuming 1 USD = 70 INR.).
+The project is to convert US dollars into Indian rupee (assuming 1 USD = 70 INR.).
 Here are two scripts for this purpose.

 1. conversion.sh